-Members of the IRF Board, members of Expert Panels, external reviewers, IRF expert staff and others handling applications to the IRF are bound by strict confidentiality.
-Applications, including all enclosed materials and review sheets considered confidential information.
+Members of the IRF Board, members of Expert Panels, external reviewers, IRF expert staff and others that administratively handle applications to the IRF are bound by strict confidentiality.
+Applications, including all enclosed materials and sheets are considered confidential review information.
 The confidential information is not to be used for any other purpose than the review process and may not be disclosed, published or otherwise made available to a third party.
 No copies of any confidential information shall be made available in any format, except for purposes of review.
-After completion of the review, a copy of the application and review documents will be stored in the electronic registry of the Icelandic Centre for Research, and all other confidential information shall be destroyed.
-IRF Panel members understand Expert and acknowledge that any disclosure or misappropriation of any of this confidential information may cause the owner irreparable harm.
+After completion of the review, a copy of the application and review documents will be stored in the electronic registry of Rannís.
+IRF Expert Panel members understand and acknowledge that any disclosure or misappropriation of any of this confidential information may cause the owner irreparable harm.
 The owner of the confidential information has the right to apply to a court of competent jurisdiction for specific performance and/or an order restraining and enjoining any such further disclosure or breach and for such other relief as the owner shall deem appropriate.
 Such right of ownership is in addition to the remedies otherwise available to registered owners or such parties that derive rights from the actual owner.